 If you haven’t been here before this place is an absolute must!
-Breathtakingly beautiful – a sea of colours awaits you.
-The UK’s original real confetti fields located in Pershore, on Wycke Manor Estate, part of a working farm, opens its fields to the public for 10 days of the year (from the 21st June until the 30th June this year) it is worth checking the website to check the specific dates it is open as it varies from year to year.
+Breathtakingly beautiful – a sea of colors awaits you.
+The UK’s original real confetti fields located in Pershore, on Wycke Manor Estate, part of a working farm, open fields to the public for 10 days of the year (from the 21st of June until the 30th June this year) it is worth checking the website to check the specific dates it is open as it varies from year to year.

-The Lavender fields are located in the outskirts of the village of Snowshill in Broadway.
-A delight for your senses; the fields of purpley/blue, the strong scent of lavender, the fields of wildflowers surrounded by the green countryside and fresh fresh air.
-Spend a summers day strolling amongst the lavender, have a lavender infused ice-cream at the cafe (if that’s not your thing, there are other more conventional flavours too!) and browse around the gift shop selling amongst other things cut lavender, and skincare products from Cotswold lavender.
+The Lavender fields are located on the outskirts of the village of Snowshill on Broadway.
+A delight for your senses; the fields of purple/blue, the strong scent of lavender, the fields of wildflowers surrounded by the green countryside and fresh fresh air.
+Spend a summer day strolling amongst the lavender, have a lavender infused ice-cream at the cafe (if that’s not your thing, there are other more conventional flavours too!), and browse around the gift shop selling amongst other things cut lavender, and skin care products from Cotswold lavender.

-Open from the 8th June until the 4th August (again the opening times will differ from year to year so do check the website before your visit) The best time, usually, to see the lavender is early to mid July.
+Open from the 8th of June until the 4th of August (again the opening times will differ from year to year so do check the website before your visit) The best time, usually, to see the lavender is early to mid-July.
 The lavender is grown as a crop and as such needs to be harvested when it is at its peak.
 This usually begins the last week of July until early August.
-When harvesting is taking place, visitors can also go in to the distillery to view the process from cutting to distilling.
-This is very much weather dependant so again worth checking on the day if this something you are keen to see.
+When harvesting is taking place, visitors can also go into the distillery to view the process from cutting to distilling.
+This is very much weather-dependent so again worth checking on the day if this is something you are keen to see.